Updated May 28, 2021, Rose H. Robbins, Esq.

-Florida and Federal lunch break laws force employers to pay for all compensable time worked by non-exempt employees including applicable overtime.
-The determination of what is “compensable” time under lunch labor laws as well other issues in an individual situation is a complex one and is best left to a labor lawyer with experience in wage and hour laws and litigation.
+Federal lunch break laws force employers to pay for all compensable time.
+Thus, working lunches and breaks over 20 minutes should be included for overtime calculations.
+The legal determination of what is “compensable” time under lunch and break labor laws under the Federal Labor Standards Act (“FLSA”) is a complex one and is best left to an experienced lawyer.

-The following are 12 examples of typical violations of compensable time for non-exempt employees including violations for rest and meal breaks laws, travel times and on-call times:
+The following are 12 examples of typical violations of compensable time under the FLSA including violations for rest and meal breaks laws:

-a) Lunch breaks for employees.
+a) Are lunch breaks for employees compensable?
 Lunch labor laws (typically 30 minutes or more) do allow the employer not to compensate the employee as work time under certain circumstances.
-Thus, the employee must be completely relieved from duty for the purpose of eating regular meals.
+However, “working lunches” need to be compensated.
+Thus, the employee must be completely relieved from work duties for the purpose of eating regular meals.
 The employee is not relieved if he/she is required to perform any duties, whether active or inactive, while eating.
+Employers often deduct all lunch breaks automatically from time records which is not in compliance with the FLSA.
 An experienced labor lawyer will analyze the individual circumstances to determine when a lunch break is actually compensable.

 3.)
-Waiting time for employees: Whether waiting time is hours worked under the Act depends upon the particular circumstances.
+Is waiting time for employees compensable?
+Whether waiting time is to be considered as hours worked under the FLSA depends upon the particular circumstances.
 Generally, the facts may show that the employee was engaged to wait (which is work time) or the facts may show that the employee was waiting to be engaged (which is not work time).
 For example, a secretary who reads a book while waiting for dictation or a fireman who plays checkers while waiting for an alarm is working during such periods of inactivity.
 These employees have been “engaged to wait.”

 4.)
-On-Call time for employees: An employee who is required to remain on call on the employer’s premises is working while “on call.”
+Is employee on-call time compensable?
+An employee who is required to remain on call on the employer’s premises is working while “on call.”
 An employee who is required to remain on call at home, or who is allowed to leave a message where he/she can be reached, is not working (in most cases) while on call.
 Additional constraints on the employee’s freedom could require this time to be compensated.

 5.)
-Sleeping Time and Certain Other Activities: An employee who is required to be on duty for less than 24 hours is working even though he/she is permitted to sleep or engage in other personal activities when not busy.
+Are sleeping time and certain other activities compensable?
+An employee who is required to be on duty for less than 24 hours is working even though he/she is permitted to sleep or engage in other personal activities when not busy.
 An employee required to be on duty for 24 hours or more may agree with the employer to exclude from hours worked bona fide regularly scheduled sleeping periods of not more than 8 hours, provided adequate sleeping facilities are furnished by the employer and the employee can usually enjoy an uninterrupted night’s sleep.
 No reduction is permitted unless at least 5 hours of sleep is taken.

 6.)
-Lectures, Meetings and Training Programs: Attendance at lectures, meetings, training programs and similar activities need not be counted as working time only if four criteria are met, namely: it is outside normal hours, it is voluntary, not job related, and no other work is concurrently performed.
+What is general rule for attending lectures, meetings and training Programs?
+Attendance at lectures, meetings, training programs and similar activities need not be counted as working time only if four criteria are met, namely: it is outside normal hours, it is voluntary, not job related, and no other work is concurrently performed.

 7.)
-Travel time for employees: The principles which apply in determining whether time spent in travel is compensable time depends upon the kind of travel involved and the job duties of the employee.
+What is the general rule for travel time for employees?
+The principles which apply in determining whether time spent in travel is compensable time depends upon the kind of travel involved and the job duties of the employee.
 This is a complex area and a Florida wage lawyer needs to carefully analyze the facts in each particular situation.

 9.)
-Home to Work on a Special One Day Assignment in Another City: An employee who regularly works at a fixed location in one city is given a special one day assignment in another city and returns home the same day.
+Is home to work on a special one day assignment in another city compensable?
+An employee who regularly works at a fixed location in one city is given a special one day assignment in another city and returns home the same day.
 The time spent in traveling to and returning from the other city is work time, except that the employer may deduct/not count that time the employee would normally spend commuting to the regular work site.

 10.)
-Travel That is All in a Day’s Work: Time spent by an employee in travel as part of their principal activity, such as travel from job site to job site during the workday, is work time and must be counted as hours worked.
+Is travel that is all in a day’s work compensable?
+Time spent by an employee in travel as part of their principal activity, such as travel from job site to job site during the workday, is work time and must be counted as hours worked.

 11.)
-Travel Away from Home Community: Travel that keeps an employee away from home overnight is travel away from home.
+Is travel away from home community compensable?
+Travel that keeps an employee away from home overnight is travel away from home.
 Travel away from home is clearly work time when it cuts across the employee’s workday.
 The time is not only hours worked on regular working days during normal working hours but also during corresponding hours on nonworking days.
-As an enforcement policy the Division will not consider as work time that time spent in travel away from home outside of regular working hours as a passenger on an airplane, train, boat, bus, or automobile.